 This simple appetizer recipe is very delicious and perfect for movie night or a game day.
 It will stay warm and creamy for about four hours.
 Crockpot beer cheese dip can be made with real beer or non-alcoholic beer and it will be delicious either way.

 The key to ultra creamy dip is the use of processed cheese loaf, not the real shredded cheese.
 You can buy plain or buy it with jalapeños or spices added to it, if that's what you like.

 1/2 cup beer

 1/4 teaspoon Tabasco sauce

-- 1 pound processed cheese spread loaf, cut into 1-inch cubes
+1 pound processed cheese block, cut into 1-inch cubes